Cyclic Implicit Complexity: Preliminaries

 In what follows, we shall essentially identify $\bc$ with the $S4$-style type system in \Cref{fig:bc-type-system}.
 The colouring of type occurrences may be ignored for now, they will become relevant in the next section.
-Derivations in this system are simply called \emph{$\bc$-derivations}, and will be denoted $\der, \sexp, \ldots$, and we write $\der: \Gamma \seqar A$ if the derivation $\der$ has end-sequent is $ \Gamma \seqar A$.
+Derivations in this system are simply called \emph{$\bc$-derivations}, and will be denoted $\der, \sexp, \ldots$.
+We write $\der: \Gamma \seqar A$ if the derivation $\der$ has end-sequent $ \Gamma \seqar A$.
+We may write $\der= \rules (\der_1, \ldots, \der_n)$ (for $ n\leq 3$) if $\rules$ is the last inference step of $\der$ whose immediate subderivations are, respectively, $\der_1, \ldots, \der_n$.
+Unless otherwise indicated, we assume that the $\rules$-instance is as typeset in \Cref{fig:bc-type-system}.

-\begin{conv} [Left normal, right safe] In what follows, we shall always assume that sequents have the form $\lists{}{\sn}{\sn}, \lists{}{\n}{\n} \seqar A$, i.e.\ in the LHS all $\sn$ occurrences are placed before all $\n$ occurrences.
+\begin{conv} [Left normal, right safe] In what follows, we assume that sequents have shape ${\lists{}{\sn}{\sn}, \lists{}{\n}{\n} \seqar A}$, i.e.\ in the LHS all $\sn$ occurrences are placed before all $\n$ occurrences.
 Note that this invariant is maintained by the typing rules of \Cref{fig:bc-type-system}, as long as we insist that $A=B$ in the exchange rule $\exch$.
 This effectively means that exchange steps have one of the following two forms:

-Let us point out that this convention does not change the class of definable functions, under the semantics we are about to give, as we are about to define, up to permutation of inputs. \end{conv}
+Let us point out that this convention does not change the class of definable functions with only normal inputs, under the semantics we are about to give.

+{Henceforth, we shall often refrain from indicating explicit instances of the exchange rule when constructing derivations.} \end{conv}

-We define this system as a class of safe-normal functions by construing each rule as an operation on safe-normal functions and identifying the system with the class of thus definable functions.
+We construe the system of $\bc$-derivations as a class of safe-normal functions by identifying each rule instance as an operation on safe-normal functions.
 Formally: